opentamilproject/Puranaanuru-Dataset/README.md

 ## Background

-The *Purananuru* is the earliest available Tamil Puram anthology and a part of the Sangam corpus.
+The *Purananuru* is the earliest extant Tamil Puram anthology and a part of the Sangam corpus.
 This text reflects the society, politics, war and philosophy of ancient Tamilakam.
 The *Purananuru* is especially valuable as an example text for the various strands (thinai) and sub-strands (thurai) of the Puram genre.

 This dataset has been commissioned and compiled to make available a **metrically intact digital edition** of the *Purananuru*, preserving prosodic features while incorporating variant readings and other critical annotations.
 It is intended to support:
 - Research in prosody, linguistics, history, and literature